subquery/documentation/docs/quickstart/quickstart.md

 HelloWorld is ready
 ```

-Let’s understand the terminologies given in the above code:

-- **Project name**: A project name for your SubQuery project
-- **Network family**: The layer-1 blockchain network family that this SubQuery project will index.
-Use the arrow keys to select from the available options.
-For this guide, we will use *"Substrate"*
-- **Network**: The specific network that this SubQuery project will index.
-Use the arrow keys to select from the available options.
-For this guide, we will use *"Polkadot"*
-- **Template project**: Select a SubQuery template project that will provide a starting point in the development.
-We suggest selecting the *"subql-starter"* project.
-- **RPC endpoint**: Provide an HTTPS URL to a running RPC endpoint, which will be used by default for this project.
-You can quickly access public endpoints for different Polkadot networks, create your own private dedicated node using [OnFinality](https://app.onfinality.io), or just use the default Polkadot endpoint.
-This RPC node must be an archive node (have the full chain state).
-For this guide, we will use the default value *"https://polkadot.api.onfinality.io"*
-- **Git repository**: Provide a Git URL to a repo that this SubQuery project will be hosted in (when hosted in SubQuery Explorer) or accept the provided default.
-- **Authors**: Enter the owner of this SubQuery project here (e.g. your name!) or accept the provided default.
-- **Description**: Provide a short paragraph about your project that describes what data it contains and what users can do with it, or accept the provided default.
-- **Version**: Enter a custom version number or use the default (`1.0.0`)
-- **License**: Provide the software license for this project or accept the default (`MIT`)

 After you complete the initialisation process, you will see a folder with your project name created inside the directory.
 Please note that the contents of this directory should be identical to what's listed in the [Directory Structure](../create/introduction.md#directory-structure).